ices-eg/wg_WGEEL/R/shiny_data_integration/README.md

 ![check_data](https://user-images.githubusercontent.com/26055877/91458170-805b8f80-e885-11ea-9915-3c2a260031dc.png)

 * click button **1**, browse to select file, _from this step the road to the next steps will be explained by rows of text_.
-The app will detect the type of file according to the names.

 * click on the button **2**, the functions running the check on your data will return a list of error, and an excel file with those errors, check them, re-run untill you have solved all errors.
 You have them as text on the left **A** and you could download an excel file **B** to return it to data providers.